 Baby Sign Books

-Books by Cath Smith are a fantastic resource for learning sign language, including this BSL Baby Sign Link* book.
-This book has engaging visual images and includes the added benefit of videos that show you each sign :
+Books by Cath Smith are a fantastic resource for learning sign language, including the BSL Baby Sign book.
+This book has engaging visual images and includes the added benefit of videos that show you each sign.

 Other books include Baa Baa Black Sheep* which is a sign and singalong book.